declan93/PGS-LMM/README.md

 # PGS-LMM
-Linear mixed-models for association studies fail to account properly for off-target genetic effects.
-We found that inclusion of a leave-one-chromosome-out polygenic score (LOCO-PGS) as a fixed effect covariate increases statistical power in GWAS.
-We term this methodology PGS-LMM.

-This pipeline is written for a HPC system running SLURM resource scheduler but can be simply modified for other schedulers such as `SGE`.
+We have found that including the polyenic score (PGS), calculated on a leave-one-chromosome-out (LOCO) basis, as a fixed effect significantly improves the power of GWAS.
+The scripts here are intended to facilitate the calculation of the LOCO PGS and its inclusion as a fixed effect in a Linear Mixed Model (LMM) implemented with fastGWA.
+The pipeline is written for a HPC system running SLURM resource scheduler but can be modified easily for use with other schedulers such as `SGE`.

-The pipeline assumes the starting point is chromosome genotype data in pfile format.

 ## Usage
 Add absolute path to software and data files to 'config.txt' as well as required variables